cellarium-ai/cellarium-cloud/src/casp/services/admin/README.rst

     REGION=us-central1 # Region where the service will be deployed PORT=8000 # Port on which the service will be running (matches the port in the flask app) DB_CONNECTION=example-project:us-region-example:db-cluster-name # Cloud SQL connection name
+    SERVICE_ACCOUNT=sa-user@<project>.iam.gserviceaccount.com # Service account that will be running the service SECRET_REF=secret-name:latest # Reference to secret in the project's google secret manager as <secret name>:<version or latest> (note that the service account must have access to the secret)

     gcloud run deploy $SERVICE_NAME \
     --project=$PROJECT_ID \